The Church (band): 1985–1988: Heyday, Starfish

 Despite the charged atmosphere and warm press, low sales for the album's singles in Australia prompted EMI to drop them.
 Plans for a double live album, Bootleg, were also scrapped.
 Since the band had greater sales overseas than in Australia, they decided to record in a studio abroad and opted for a four-album deal with U.S. label Arista Records in 1987.
 For Australian releases they signed with Mushroom Records.

 Recording sessions in Los Angeles, with producers Waddy Wachtel (Bob Dylan, Rolling Stones, Robbie Williams) and Greg Ladanyi (Warren Zevon, Jackson Browne, Fleetwood Mac), were a new challenge according to Kilbey: "It was Australian hippies versus West Coast guys who know the way they like to do things.
 We were a bit more undisciplined than they would have liked".
-Personality clashes occurred as the two sides bickered over guitar sounds, song structures, and work ethic.
 Under pressure from the producers, Kilbey took vocal lessons, an experience he later regarded as valuable.